openshift/geard/README.md

 *   Set and retrieve environment files for sharing between gears (patch and pull operations)
 *   More....

-The daemon is geard (see what I did there?) towards allowing an administrator to easily ensure a given docker container will *always* run on the system by taking advantage of systemd.
+The daemon is focused on allowing an administrator to easily ensure a given docker container will *always* run on the system by taking advantage of systemd.
 It depends on the upcoming "foreground" mode of Docker which will allow the launching process to remain the parent of the container processes - this means that on termination the parent (systemd) can auto restart the process, set additional namespace options, and in general customize more deeply the behavior of the process.

 Each geard unit is assigned a unique Unix user and is the user context that the container is run under for quota and security purposes.
 An SELinux MCS category label will automatically be assigned to the container, ensuring that each container is more deeply isolated.
 Containers are added to a default systemd slice that may have cgroup rules applied to limit them.

 A container may also be optionally enabled for public key SSH access for a set of known keys under the user identifier associated with the container.
 On SSH, they'll join the running namespace for that container.
-More details coming soon.

 Try it out